ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 The term "resource" is to be interpreted as defined in Section 2 of {{!RFC7231}}, that is identified by an URI.

-# The Deprecation HTTP Response Header Field
+# The Deprecation HTTP Response Header

 The `Deprecation` HTTP response header field allows a server to communicate to a client that the resource in context of the message is or will be deprecated.